 Hello!
 I’m Michelle and I love tea, pandas, travelling, and miniatures tea sets.
 Welcome to my slice of the internet – One More Steep.

 My history with tea goes back to my early childhood.
 I’ve been drinking tea for as long as I can remember!
 When I was young, my tea drinking experiences consisted of a lot of Hong Kong style milk tea at home and traditional Chinese tea when I went out with my family for dim sum – there were many cups of shou mei and pu’erh consumed!
-I dived into the deep end of the world of tea in late 2014 and haven’t looked back since.
-I drink tea on a daily basis.
-Since I accumulated so much tea to the point it’s almost embarrassing, I decided to start sharing my thoughts on tea on the internet – which is when One More Steep was born in August 2015.
+I dived into the deep end of the expansive world of tea in late 2014 and haven’t looked back since.
+I drink tea on a daily basis and I love trying new teas whenever I can.
+Since I accumulated so much tea to the point it’s almost embarrassing, I decided to start sharing my thoughts on tea on the internet – which is when One More Steep was created in August 2015.

 Unless otherwise stated, the tea, tea experiences, and accessories that I review were purchased by me.

 If I was provided with an item for review, I will disclose it and give it an honest review.